 Keep ahead of mildew so it doesn't become a problem.
-In between Executive Cleaning Services cleans you can spray your bathroom ceiling with a 50/50 solution of hydrogen peroxide and water.
+In between ECS cleans you can spray your bathroom ceiling with a 50/50 solution of hydrogen peroxide and water.
 Peroxide is a safe bleach and will not harm the environment or your lungs.
 Find larger quantities of peroxide at beauty or medical supply stores.
 Spray the mixture on and leave it.
 No need to rinse or scrub.

 Ring around your toilet?
 Again, alkaline deposits cause those nasty rings.
 Depending on the hardness of your water, pour one or two cups of white vinegar into the toilet basin once a month to eliminate the problem.

 ¼ cup of baking soda into bowl and drizzle with vinegar and borax.
 Then let it sit for 30 minutes, flush and you’re done.

 Once a month, pour one cup of baking soda, followed by one cup of white vinegar down the drain.
 Wait an hour and flush with warm water.
 The combination fizzles away most of the buildup.
 Works for shower, tub and kitchen sink drains as well.

 Water deposits build up around faucets and drain areas.
 When cleaning the faucets, soak white vinegar on a paper towel and place around the trouble area.
 When cleaning the drain area, plug the drain and pour 1/2 cup white vinegar in the sink and wait.
 The key is time.
 Give the white vinegar time to dissolve the alkaline deposits.
 Scrub using a stiff, bristled, nylon toothbrush or use steel wool (pad 0000).
 These will not scratch.
 Dampen the pad, keeping it good and wet, and gently scrub.